About

 Meet the founder, Michele

-Michele is a Social Scientist, researcher, and independent scholar.
+Michele is a Social Scientist, researcher, author and independent scholar.
 She possesses a strong academic background and formal training in her field, which has shaped her approach to research and scholarship.

-From a young age, Michele has harboured a deep passion for writing across various genres.
-Her love for storytelling began early, with her first short story penned at the age of eleven—a thrilling treasure hunt set on a remote and isolated island.
+From a young age, Michele harboured a deep passion for writing across various genres.
+Her love for storytelling began early, with her first short story penned at the age of eleven—a thrilling treasure hunt located on a remote and isolated island.
 This early experience ignited her lifelong commitment to creative expression through writing.

 You can read more of Michele's writing by visiting her blog, Amicus Mortis: amicusmortis.com